 Areas of Expertise

-Dr. Brown’s areas of expertise and interests include: HIV/AIDS Support Groups, Group Counseling/Work, GLBTQIQ+, Transition of Foster Care Young Adults into Postsecondary Education, The Retention/Persistence/Graduation Rates of College Students Who Experienced Foster Care, The Intersections of Queer Identity Development, and Collegial Identity Development of Marginalized/Oppressed Students, and Impostor Syndrome of Communities of Color in Postsecondary Education.
+Dr. Brown’s areas of expertise and interests include: HIV/AIDS Support Groups, Group Counseling, GLBTQIQ+, Transition of Foster Care Young Adults into Postsecondary Education, The Retention/Persistence/Graduation Rates of College Students Who Experienced Foster Care, The Intersections of Queer Identity Development, College Identity Development of Marginalized/Oppressed Students, and Communities of Color Experiencing Impostor Syndrome in Postsecondary Education.

 Campus Support Programs for College Students Who Experienced Foster Care

 Ford, J. D., Brown, N.O., Filmore, J.M.
-(In Press).
+(2019).
 Utilizing Cultural Competencies and a Narrative Intervention in Career Counseling with HIV/AIDS Clients.
 The Journal of Career Planning and Adult Development.

 Aguirre, Lisa (2018).(Brown, N.O. served as a contributor to the book pp. 138-144.)
 Faces of foster care: Messages of hope, hurt, and truth.
 Bloomington, IN: Westbow Press.

 Brown, N.O., Phelps, R.E.
 (October, 2018).
 An Exploratory Study: Foster Care Students’ Knowledge of College Campus Support Programs.
 An education symposium presented at the European Scientific Association on Residential & Family Care for Children and Adolescents Conference, Porto, Portugal.